kriegalex/k8s-homelab/INSTALL.md

 #### Drivers
 If you are on Ubuntu 22.04 LTS, or on a modern Linux distribution with access to kernel >=6.2, the drivers for an Intel ARC GPU should already be working.
 More details [here](https://dgpu-docs.intel.com/driver/installation.html#ubuntu-install-steps).
 On Ubuntu 22.04.3 LTS, the kernel 6.5 is easily available with the [HWE kernel](https://askubuntu.com/questions/1442208/how-to-enable-hwe-on-ubuntu-22-04).

-You can check that using HWInfo:
+You can check the state of the drivers and of the GPU using HWInfo:
 ```
 sudo apt install hwinfo
 hwinfo --display